Driving a Business with Perl

 p.p.s.
 I actually use FreeAgent for all my accounting these days.
 It’s wonderful and I highly recommend it.
 But I still use my own system to generate invoices.

-3 responses to “Driving a Business with Perl”
+3 thoughts on “Driving a Business with Perl

 So I’ve been going through them and adding POD documentation and bringing them up to snuff on current practices.
 Sometimes I think it takes longer than writing the original working code, because as you say, once you start on that knowing others will see it, it’s easy to keep trying to make it perfect.